Building a deck

 Details for local services are also available in the Yellow Pages.

-If you have any questions about deck safety checks, or would like further information, phone Council on 07 3403 8888.
+If you have any questions about deck safety checks, or would like further information, contact a licensed building professional.